ecrmnn/collect.js/README.md

 ```

 #### ``diffKeys()``
-The diffKeys method compares the collection against another collection or a plain PHP array based on its keys.
+The diffKeys method compares the collection against another collection or a plain object based on its keys.
 This method will return the key / value pairs in the original collection that are not present in the given collection:
 ```js
 const collection = collect({
   a: 'a',